Student Leaves A Note For Her Roommate To Clean After Their ESA Dog, Gets Aggressive Reactions

 Redditors agree:

 Their dog is their problem.
-But once it starts making mess in the common area, it becomes everyone else's.
+But once it starts making a mess in the common area, it becomes everyone else's.

 ESA animals need care